luokunhang/web_app_gymnast_recommender/README.md

 │
 ├── figures/                          <- Generated graphics and figures to be used in reporting, documentation, etc │
-├── models/                           <- Trained model objects (TMOs), model predictions, and/or model summaries │
-├── notebooks/
-│   ├── archive/                      <- Develop notebooks no longer being used.
-│   ├── deliver/                      <- Notebooks shared with others / in final state
-│   ├── develop/                      <- Current notebooks being used in development.
-│   ├── template.ipynb                <- Template notebook for analysis with useful imports, helper functions, and SQLAlchemy setup.
-│
 ├── reference/                        <- Any reference material relevant to the project │
 ├── src/                              <- Source data for the project.
 No executable Python files should live in this folder.
+│   ├── acquire_data.py               <- Data acquisition
+│   ├── clustering.py                 <- Functions in the model training step
+│   ├── populate_database.py          <- Database creation and ingestion
+│   ├── app_helper.py                 <- Helper funcs for the flask app
 │
-├── test/                             <- Files necessary for running model tests (see documentation below) │
+├── test/                             <- Files necessary for running model tests (see documentation below) │   ├── test_clustering.py            <- Unit tests for funcs in clustering.py
+│
 ├── app.py                            <- Flask wrapper for running the web app ├── run.py                            <- Simplifies the execution of one or more of the src scripts